-Although making a few quid here and there can be easy if you’re under 18, making money can be difficult without the advantages of work experience or other factors such as a driving licence.
+While making a few quid here and there can be easy for those under 18, it’s a whole different story if you’re after a more sustainable source of income.
+Earning proper money can be difficult without the advantages of work experience or other factors, such as a driving licence.

-To help out those who do want to make some extra cash – whether it’s saving for a big purchase or holiday, or simply to earn some extra spending money – we’ve thought up some great ways for under 18’s to earn some cash.
+To help out those under 18 who want to make extra cash, we’ve put together a few ideas.
+So whether you’re saving for a big purchase, need cash for a holiday or simply would like to earn some extra spending money, here’re a few ways to do it.

 - Rent out almost anything!

 - Put on a concert